Antichains for Concurrent Parameterized Games: Experimental evaluation

-\subparagraph{Implementation of \(\WKA\).} Once the lattice is computed, the \(\KPredKA{\cdot, \cdot}{\cdot}\) operator is implemented by iterating over the elements of the lattice, starting from \(\natnonneg\).
-To compute \(\KPredKA{v, a}{S}\), if the current element \(K\) is such that \((v', K \cap \opponents{v, a, v'}) \notin S\), we then consider the children of \(K\) in the lattice.
-Otherwise, \(K\) is a maximal element of the set to return, and it is useless to explore the subDAG rooted at \(K\).
-We thus remember which nodes to ignore, in order to avoid useless computations.
-Finally, we highlight that there is no need to compute \(\expandKA{\WKA^i}\) to obtain \(\WKA^{i+1}\).
-Indeed, we are only interested in knowing whether \((v', K \cap \opponents{v, a, v'}) \in S\), which can be performed directly on the maximal elements of the antichain, thanks to the lattice.
+In \textsf{ParaGraphs}, \(\latticeK\) is constructed from the constraints appearing on the arena such that we can iterate over the elements, starting from \(\natnonneg\), in an efficient way.
+This renders the implementation of \(\W\) straightforward: to compute \(\KPred{v, a}{S}\), we iterate over \(\latticeK\) and test whether the current element \(K\) is such that \((v', K \cap \opponents{v, a, v'}) \notin S\), in which case we consider the children of \(K\) in the lattice.
+Otherwise, \(K\) is a maximal element of the set to return, and it is useless to explore the sublattice rooted at \(K\).
+Furthermore, we keep track of which nodes can be ignored (because they are already covered by a maximal element), in order to avoid useless computations.
+Finally, we highlight that there is no need to compute \(\expand{\W^i}\) to obtain \(\W^{i+1}\).
+Indeed, we are only interested in knowing whether \((v', K \cap \opponents{v, a, v'}) \in S\), which can be performed directly on the maximal elements of the antichain.

-\subparagraph{Implementation of \(\WAlt\).}
+\paragraph{Implementation of \(\WAlt\).}

-Thanks to \Cref{thm:same-fixed-point}, the sets that appear in \(\WAlt^i\) are exactly those of \(\WK^i\).
-Thus, in order to to minimize the amount of intersections, unions, and set differences to be computed (as they can be expensive, in general), we exploit the complete lattice \((\latticeKA,\subseteq)\) to perform these operations.
-Interestingly, it also permits to not consider the semantics of the constraints.
+Given its definition, the implementation of \(\WAlt\) is even more direct, although heavily optimized.
+For instance, an antichain for \(\WAlt\) is represented as a dynamically sized array; to reduce time spent allocating and freeing it, the same array is reused at each call of \(\KPredAlt{\cdot, \cdot}{\cdot}\).